samblenny/markab-lab/README.md

    stack-based kernel, interpreters, assembler, and compiler running on top of the VM.

+2. [markab-language/](markab-language): Work in progress on language spec and text editor syntax highlighting plugins for the Markab programming language.

-2. [repl/](repl): A simple plain-text Forth system with interpreters and compiler running on top of a kernel written in amd64 assembly language for linux.
+3. [repl/](repl): A simple plain-text Forth system with interpreters and compiler running on top of a kernel written in amd64 assembly language for linux.

-3. [asm/amd64/](asm/amd64): Several C and amd64 assembly language experiments
+4. [asm/amd64/](asm/amd64): Several C and amd64 assembly language experiments
    written to prepare for making the prototype Forth system in [repl/](repl).